-Dretske and Nozick are well aware that this argument can be turned on its head, as follows:
+Dretske and Nozick were well aware that this argument can be turned on its head, as follows:

-Turning tables on the skeptic in this way was roughly Moore's (1959) antiskeptical strategy.
-(Some writers now call this strategy dogmatism).
+Turning tables on the skeptic in this way was roughly Moore’s (1959) antiskeptical strategy.
+(Tendentiously, some writers now call this strategy dogmatism).
 However, instead of K, Moore presupposed the truth of a stronger principle:

-Unlike K, PK underwrites Moore's famous argument: Moore knows he is standing; his knowing that he is standing entails that he is not dreaming; therefore, he knows he is not dreaming.
+Unlike K, PK underwrites Moore’s famous argument: Moore knows he is standing; his knowing that he is standing entails that he is not dreaming; therefore, he knows (or rather is in a position to know) that he is not dreaming.

 According to Dretske and Nozick, skepticism is appealing because skeptics are partially right.
 They are correct when they say that we do not know that skeptical hypotheses fail to hold.
 For I do not track not-biv: if biv were true, I would still have the experiences that lead me to believe that biv is false.
 Something similar can be said about antiskepticism: antiskeptics are correct when they say we know all sorts of commonsense claims that entail the falsity of skeptical hypotheses.
 Having gotten this far, however, skeptics appeal to K, and argue that since I would know not-biv if I knew h, then I must not know h after all, while Moore-style antiskeptics appeal to K in order to conclude that I do know not-biv.
 But this is precisely where skeptics and antiskeptics alike go wrong, for K is false.
 Consider the position skeptics are in.
 Having accepted the tracking view—as they do when they deny that we know skeptical hypotheses are false—skeptics cannot appeal to the principle of closure, which is false on the tracking theory.
 We track (hence know) the truth of ordinary knowledge claims yet fail to track (or know) the truth of things that follow, such as that incompatible skeptical hypotheses are false.